-During December we ran a competition on Birmingham Favourites, in an attempt to find the best old wives tale, which have been passed down through the generations and are still sworn by.
-We had a great response to the competition, and after careful consideration we’ve picked our five favourites…including the winning entry.
+During December we ran a competition on Birmingham Favourites, in an attempt to find the best old wives tale, which has been passed down through the generations and are still sworn by.
+We had a great response to the competition, and after careful consideration, we’ve picked our five favourites…including the winning entry.

 Streak Free Windows:

 Achieving streak-free windows, inside and out, can seem like a chore.
 Whilst more of us are turning to the Karcher window vac to help, an old wives’ tale has always been to use vinegar within the water.

 However, Kathleen has gone one better with her tip:

 “Add a splash of washing up liquid and a splash of white vinegar into a bowl of warm water.
 Use this to clean your windows, before polishing them with old newspaper”

 Over time all surfaces can begin to look a bit worn and tatty, wooden furniture is no different – particularly wooden tables which can get bumped, knocked and scratched during the busy hustle and bustle of family life.